 A great business pitch is usually a presentation by one or more people to an investor or group of investors.
 However, it can also be through an email, letter, or even an impromptu conversation.

-Having a great pitch is one of the first steps to starting a successful business.
-If your pitch can make a potential investor interested in your company, then it means that you are heading in the right direction.
-There are also product pitches which are sent straight to the customers.
+A great pitch is one of the first steps to starting a successful business.
+If your pitch can make a potential investor interested in your company, you are heading in the right direction.
+There are also product pitches that are sent straight to the customers.

 Why We Pitch

-People usually pitch a business because they need resources to start a company or to continue expanding an existing business.
+People usually pitch a business because they need resources to start a company or expand an existing business.
 If the goal is to raise start-up cash, the target of the pitch is an investor.
-Other businesses pitch to potential customers to sell their product.
-In short, a pitch is a presentation of a business idea to potential investors.
+Other businesses pitch to potential customers to sell their products.
+In short, a pitch presents a business idea to potential investors.

 What Stage Is Your Company At?